The Sea Beast (2022 film): Plot

 Jacob and Maisie are taken to an isolated island populated by several other sea beasts.
 Maisie discovers that the Bluster is not malicious and befriends the beast, renaming her Red, while also befriending a smaller beast named Blue.
 Maisie begins to believe the monsters are really just misunderstood creatures, which Jacob initially denies.
 Jacob and Maisie convince Red to take them to Rum Pepper Island, so they can secure a ship to return to Three Bridges.

 Believing Jacob to be dead, a grieving Crow seeks out the renowned hunter and merchant Gwen Batterbie who gives Crow a poison-tipped harpoon powerful enough to kill Red.
 While travelling on Red's back, Jacob and Maisie bond with the creature and each other, with Jacob growing to support Maisie's belief that the beasts are innocent.
 They reach Rum Pepper Island, but discover the Imperator and Hornagold are stationed there.
 Red attacks the vessel after being shot at and inadvertently wounds Maisie in the scuffle.

 After she destroys the Imperator, Jacob stops Red's rampage and prevents her from killing Hornagold.
 Red re-engages after she spots the Inevitable and nearly dies after being struck with the poison-tipped harpoon, with Crow keeping her alive long enough to bring her to the Crown as a trophy.
 Maisie is nursed back to health, but then imprisoned aboard the Inevitable as it arrives at Three Bridges with Red in tow.
 After Blue frees Maisie, she discovers the dangers of the sea beasts to be propaganda created by the Crown to extend their corrupt rule.

 Crow prepares to publicly execute Red before being stopped by Jacob.
 Crow and Jacob fight, while Maisie and Sarah, who begins to believe Maisie's worldview of the beasts, free Red from her binds.
 Maisie and Jacob convince Red to spare Crow, subsequently exposing the Crown for their deceptions.
 After witnessing the passive nature of the beasts, Crow and the people of the kingdom renounce their beliefs.
 With Red and the other sea beasts left alone, Maisie, Jacob, and Blue begin their new lives together as a family.

 Production

-On November 5, 2018, Netflix announced that Chris Williams would write and direct an adaptation of the book Jacob and the Sea Beast by Joyce.
+On November 5, 2018, Netflix announced that Chris Williams would write and direct a brand new animated film Jacob and the Sea Beast, based on his own original story.
 On November 7, 2020, the film was retitled to The Sea Beast.